YNN Tribal Administration

 American Indian Ancestry:

-Documented on the Dawes Rolls or other recognized federal or tribal member rolls.
+Documented on ancestry on Dawes Rolls, Freeman Rolls, Baker Rolls or other recognized federal or tribal member rolls.

 Yahcalo Ndigena Nation Lineage: